 - If you want to keep customers on your site to enter their card details, you can use the AIM or CIM option.
 Both require an SSL certificate when used.

-- If you want to direct customers offsite to complete payment, then redirect them back after payment, the SIM option is right for you, as it provides a secure offsite payment method.
+- If you want to direct customers offsite to complete payment, then redirect them back after payment, the SIM (Legacy) option is right for you, as it provides a secure offsite payment method.

 Both SIM and DPM provide PCI-compliant payment processing methods without additional steps needed.
 Our AIM and CIM plugins require merchants to use Accept.js to meet lower levels of compliance.